 Resolutely interdisciplinary in its impetus, this track offers rigorous training in film and visual studies with a blend of theoretical, analytical, and historical perspectives.
 It is designed to cultivate critical awareness and analytical understanding regarding the place of moving images within larger histories and their connections both to traditional and emerging arts, disciplines, and fields of endeavor.
 To this end, film and visual studies draws on the unique strengths of AFVS and FAS faculty, the Harvard Film Archive’s vast holdings of films and documents, and the rich resources of the Carpenter Center for the Visual Arts and the Harvard Art Museums.

 - Introductory Courses: Two courses comprising AFVS 70, “The Art of Film” and one other double-digit seminar or lecture course in film and visual studies.
-AFVS 100: Critical Studies—the Artist and AFVS 181: Film Theory, Visual Thinking and Media may also be counted toward the second introductory course.
+Students may petition to count an appropriate triple-digit course towards this requirement, per the discretion of the DUS.

 - Four additional courses in film and visual studies offered in the AFVS department.
 Courses in film theory and other approved film and visual studies courses may be obtained from the Manager of Academic Programs.